Living & Working in Brazil FAQ has been saved

 12. I entered Brazil under the type 'V' visa (temporary resident), with an employment contract.
 When am I considered a resident taxpayer for purposes of Brazilian taxes?

-A foreigner that enters Brazil under such a visa is considered a resident taxpayer on the date he/she entered the country.
+A foreigner that enters Brazil under such a visa is considered a resident taxpayer on the date of the entrance in the country.

 13. I am considered a resident taxpayer and receive salary income both in Brazil and abroad.
 How will my total compensation be taxed by Brazil?